December 16, 2022

 There are many different examples of game-based training, and the specific games and activities used will vary depending on the goals of the training and the learner group.
+The platform also matters since there are PC games, mobile games, role-playing-games, and more.
 By applying the game-based training examples below, you can effectively help learners retain and apply new knowledge and skills without the mundane task of.

 This game-based training example simulates real-world situations, allowing learners to practice their skills and learn new knowledge in a controlled environment.
 Simulations can be particularly effective for training in fields such as healthcare, aviation, and customer service.
 For example, a flight simulator game could be used to train pilots.
-On the other hand, a virtual reality simulation can train healthcare workers on how to properly sterilize equipment and prevent the spread of infection.
+On the other hand, a virtual reality simulation can train surgeons on precise surgical techniques and familiarize them with complex procedures before they operate on actual patients.

 The beauty of simulations is that they allow learners to practice their skills and make mistakes without consequences.
 This can help learners feel more comfortable trying new things and experimenting with different approaches.
 They’re also especially helpful when you need learners to develop the skills and knowledge needed to handle different situations.